samuelvinay91/autospectra-mcp-server/docs/guides/computer-use/COMPUTER_USE.md

-# Computer Use Tools
+# AI Agent Computer Use Capabilities

-AutoSpectra MCP server now includes Claude's computer use capabilities with a flexible, hybrid approach that supports both API-only and container-based implementations.
+AutoSpectra MCP server provides advanced computer use capabilities with a flexible, hybrid approach that supports both API-only and container-based implementations.
+While initially designed for Claude, our implementation works with any AI agent supporting the MCP protocol.

 ## Overview